Canjia-Huang/bass-tabs/README.md

 However, providing attribution is not an absolute requirement, as the copyrights of the musical works do not lie with me.

+Finally, it is important to note that regardless of the purpose, these tabs should not be used for any commercial purposes ❗❗❗

 I hope these tabs will be helpful to you.
 Simply enjoy the music!
 # Usage